spring-projects/spring-data-examples/README.md

 We have separate folders for the samples of individual modules:

+## Spring Data for Apache Geode

+* `advanced-examples` - Examples to show case how higher-level use cases are solved.
+* `client-server-examples` - Examples that pertain to the client-server paradigm.
+These examples will involve a client connecting to a server to perform operations.
+* `server-config-examples` - Examples to demonstrate the configuration of servers.
+This includes regions, persistence, wan, subscriptions, functions and indexes.

 ## Spring Data JPA

 * `eclipselink` - Sample project to show how to use Spring Data JPA with Spring Boot and [Eclipselink](https://www.eclipse.org/eclipselink/).